 AHH!
 I feel dirty.
 My husband and I are experimenting with the swinging lifestyle and we have put an ad on a website.
 On the one hand I feel excited and on the other and I feel ashamed and guilty.
 My husband and I have talked about it as something that would add to our marriage but my sister says and we’re just breaking up in a round-about way.
 Is she right?
 Are we crazy to be doing this?

 Our culture is formed by our beliefs about which performances we’re supposed to engage in.
 And people take those thoughts very, very seriously.
-And as with your sister, this conversation challenges some long-held beliefs.
+And as it did with your sister, this conversation challenges some long-held beliefs.

 Most people don’t mind so much when you poke at controversial subjects.
 But they’ll sure get angry when you poke at fundamental ones.
-You can’t disrupt their bedrock.
-There’s certain ideas that they have heard repeated so many times that they have zero separation between the idea they were taught and how the natural world actually works.
-But whether they want to notice what’s really going on or not, the simple fact is that you can be taught that you shouldn’t cheat on your husband but that won’t stop your nature from noticing and being aroused by muscular workmen etc. Words are not things.
-Husband is an idea, not an actual state of being.
-You can feel being horny with no story at all, but you can’t feel being married without telling yourself a story about being married.
+You can’t disrupt people’s bedrock without a repercussion.
+There’s certain ideas that society has heard repeated so many times that many of us have zero separation between the idea we were taught and how the natural world actually works.
+We cannot get wet from fears about water.

-We can’t tell a masochist that he shouldn’t enjoy pain.
-That’s like me telling him his shoes don’t fit.
-The style of shoe may not be for me, but that doesn’t mean someone else shouldn’t wear them if it brings enjoyment into their life.
+We can’t tell a masochist that she shouldn’t enjoy pain.
+That’s like us telling the person their shoes don’t fit.
+The style of shoe may not be for us, and they may appear tight, but that doesn’t mean someone else shouldn’t wear them if they feel comfortable and bring enjoyment into their life.

 Yet others would feel the tug of desire almost every minute of the day.
-And they will feel that whether they tried to bind themselves together with words or not.
+And they will feel that pull whether they tried to bind themselves together with words or not.
 That is simply who they are.

 Some people like music way more than others.
 Others like to read way more than others.
 Some like sports way more than others.
 And some like sex way more than others.
 None of these preferences are wrong.
 They are simply expressions of our individuality.
 You can’t tell someone they’re wrong for liking mustard or blue or football or sex.

 Now I want to be clear: my examples above were about natural desire.
 I am not pitching swinging as a solution for a cheating issue.
 I’m just communicating that our sexual interests and desires exist before language and custom and societal norms.
 These things –like hunger or thirst or taste– exist on our most fundamental level.

 All of this can absolutely positively be done in a loving, relationship-enhancing way.
 Not by everyone.
-But by more people than you’d think.
+But by more people than most might guess.
 Again, I get asked about this a lot and you would be surprised at the variance between the askers.

-The main reason you’re questioning an unrequested feeling even though it arose naturally within you is because you’ve been taught that people should mate for life.
-And yet there’s a lot of biological truths that challenge the likelihood of that.
-The simple fact is we’re not really constructed very well for monogamy.
-And yet our egos create ideas like sluts or cheaters or dirty people, when really people just mean that these people are freely realizing an aspect of themselves that many people find challenging because the behaviour exists outside the boundaries of what they were taught is correct.
-But let’s take away that veil of social mores—those quiet rules we’re all supposed to follow.
-What if we existed outside of those rules?
-What if there were no lines to colour between?
-What would you do then?
-Who would you be?
+The simple fact is humans are not really constructed very well for monogamy.
+Our egos create ideas like sluts or cheaters or dirty people, but really people just mean people that are freely realizing an aspect of themselves that many others find challenging because the behaviour exists outside the boundaries of what they were taught is correct.

 Imagine a tribe of pretty average people but they live like 10,000 years ago.
 Just like in our societies some people on average will be more aggressive about sex, and on average some will be less aggressive about getting it (and yes, I know there are many, many exceptions).

 If they genuinely want to have sex then they will because they won’t be stopped by word-ideas like slut or wrong or bad.
 They just have nature without all of the second-guessing.
 So your issue isn’t that you’re dirty.
-It’s that we’ve been so far removed from our nature that sometimes when we encounter our true selves it actually feels foreign.
+It’s that we’ve been so far removed from our nature that sometimes when we encounter our true selves it actually feels like we’re a stranger.